Willowbrook High School was the ideal place to watch high-level football Sept. 28.

 “The growth of girls flag football has been amazing over the last years,” Karos said.
 “Growing from 100 teams to now 170, which means more opportunities for female athletes in Illinois.”

 Flag football is not tackle football, but you couldn’t tell that from Saturday’s quad.
-The players were aggressive and even tackled several runners in an attempt to grab a flag.
+The players were aggressive and even tackled several runners in attempts to grab a flag.
 Several players sported injuries from previous game, limped off the field and had visible scars on their bodies from the aggressive sport.

 “The sport of flag football is not only physical but also highly skilled,” Karos said.
-“In many ways pulling a flag is harder than making a tackle, so our girls are not only training to handle the physicality of the game they are driven to Increase their hand eye coordination, and all necessary skills to be not just great athletes but great flag football players.”
+“In many ways pulling a flag is harder than making a tackle, so our girls are not only training to handle the physicality of the game they are driven to increase their hand eye coordination and all necessary skills to be not just great athletes but great flag football players.”

 “We’ve had a very successful season so far,” she said.
 “We brought back a lot of girls.
 We’ve had great numbers, growing from 27 or 28 to 38 this year.
 That’s amazing.
 We also have new levels.
-This year has been different, just in solidifying the rules and not much grey area.
+This year has been different, just in solidifying the rules and not much gray area.
 It’s great that it’s been sanctioned because it gives our girls more to work for.
 There’s more excitement than before because there’s more of an end game for our girls.”

 Addison Trail quarterback Emma Caniglia took some big hits in Saturday’s game against host Willowbrook.
 She managed to whip passes all over the field and showcased her speed with several runs in and outside the pocket.
 Caniglia said this is her second year playing flag football and that she was drawn to the sport because of her brother.